MonikaSuchoszek/beyond-the-known/_posts/en/2019-10-17-Como-Morbegno-Sondrio.markdown

 ## Como
 Como was our first stop, we spend there one intense day and I think it was enough to discover this city.
-We found a room located very close to the city gate tower (Porta Torre), just a few minutes of walking distance to the heart of the city, Piazza del Duomo with impressive Cathedral of Como.
+We found a room located very close to the city gate tower (Porta Torre), a few minutes walking distance to the heart of the city, Piazza del Duomo with the impressive Cathedral of Como.
 To visit this cathedral you need to purchase a ticket (1 euro) which will be a donation to support the renovation of the church.
 It's very low price for visiting such a stunning cathedral.
-I don't know literally anything about different architectural styles, italian painters but I was impressed with the sculptures, paintings and overall unique atmosphere.
+I know literally anything about different architectural styles, italian painters but I was impressed with the sculptures, paintings and overall unique atmosphere.
 I like how the cathedral looks outside, with its white marble facade and splendid dome overlooking the city.